ArtifactDB/artifactdb-backend/docs/usage/upload.md

 }
 ```

-It's a `SUCCESS`, we can our project has been integrated, and one file has indexed (the metadata).
+It's a `SUCCESS`, we can see our project has been integrated, and one file has indexed (the metadata).

 Since the project is public, we can easily retrieve metadata for instance, without any token: